Best For

 Response Test

-The Nolah Evolution Comfort+ has an extremely fast material response time.
+The Nolah Evolution Comfort+ has a very fast material response time.
 In our tests, we measured a mostly recovered response time of 0.3 seconds and a fully recovered response time of 0.9 seconds.

 Mostly Recovered